VSTARWriter/redacted-project-docs/content/how-to/send-bits-rep.md

 ## Steps

-1. Navigate to **My Bits**.
+1. Navigate to the **My Bits** view from the left menu.
-2. Find the bit you want to send.
+2. Find the bit(s) you want to send.
-3. Click on the bit row to open Bit Details.
+3. Click on the bit row(s) to open Bit Details.
 4. Click **Send** or **Transfer**.
 5. Select the recipient sales rep from the dropdown.
 6. Confirm the transfer details.